 Mark is an author, speaker, and advocate dedicated to moving the enterprise architecture profession in a consistent and coherent direction.
 He attended Oakland University in Rochester Hills, MI with BA studies in Computer Science; Business and Psychology and has many professional certifications related to arts and sciences.

-Mark Goetsch, CBA, MS, MSC is an expert in enterprise, business, and social architecture.
-In this capacity he has experience working with large fortune 100 companies and small entrepreneurial startups.
-Mark has had roles as an executive and as a chief architect.
-Combining a unique structural perspective Mark combines analytical and architectural concepts to provide designs and measured follow through that finds the hidden opportunity within companies and corporations.
-Mark is a board member and former president of the Business Architects Association, board member and vice president of accreditation for the Center for the Advancement of the Enterprise Architecture Profession, member of the Penn State IST Enterprise Architecture Advisory Group, member of the AITP, IASA, and WWISA.
-Mark is adjunct faculty in DePaul University’s CDM Graduate School and Professional Program where he teaches courses in E-Commerce and Computational Finance.
-Mark is a certified business architect, TOGAF 8 certified, has taken PhD seminars in social network analysis attending conferences at Harvard, ETH in Zurich, and Northwestern University.
+Mark is a member of the Penn State IST Enterprise Architecture Advisory Group, former President of the Business Architects Association, contributor to IASA, and a founding father to the WWISA.
+Mark is adjunct faculty in DePaul University’s CDM Graduate School and Professional Program where he teaches courses in E-Commerce, Information Systems, Software Engineering and Computational Finance including Enterprise Architecture.
+Mark was a speaker at the Enterprise Architects Summit, SD West, Midwest Software Engineering Conference, Morningstar Developer Days, and to individual groups.
+He was a staff writer on UML for DevX.com.
+Mark has taken PhD seminars in social network analysis attending conferences at Harvard, ETH in Zurich, and Northwestern University.
 He has a Masters in Communication Systems and Strategy from Northwestern University and a Masters in Computer Science/Distributed Systems with Distinction from DePaul University.

 Don Hirst has more than thirty five years experience in architecture, design, implementation and management of enterprise systems infrastructure and networks.